Mila7158/Comic-Cache/README.md

    flask run
    ```

+##  As an alternative, run in root directory
+pipenv run flask db upgrade
+pipenv run flask seed all
+pipenv run flask run
+## then cd into frontend - react-vite and run
+npm run dev
+# and from frontend run
+npm run build

 7. The React frontend has no styling applied.
 Copy the __.css__ files from your
    Authenticate Me project into the corresponding locations in the
    __react-vite__ folder to give your project a unique look.